marcodalessandro76/Statical-Polarizability/README.md

 (when available), since they perform all electron computations in a wavelet basis.

 The analysis is structured in a set of notebooks built in a sort of top-down approach.
-The (hiercarchically ordered) list of notebooks is:
+The (hierarchycally ordered) list of notebooks is:

 * __HG Dataset/Benchmark data__ : perform a parsing of the results of HG and build a dictionary saved in hg_data.yaml.
   The dictionary contains the reference results for the CCSD(T) method and for the DFT computations with xc = lda,pbe,pbe0.